-Spoiler alert.
 Painting your garage floor with standard garage floor paint is a really bad idea and will lead to terrible results.
 The best way to protect your garage floor is to coat it properly using garage floor epoxy or polyurea garage floor coating.
 There is nothing more expensive than a cheap paint job.
-Looking for the best garage floor coatings of 2022 & 2023?
+Looking for the best garage flooring?

 The problem with leaving your concrete floor bare is almost everything will stain it.
 The floor may dust.
 Oil and grease stains will soak in.
-From the moment you open the garage door, it will review a dusty stained floor..
+When you open the garage door, it will review a dusty, stained floor..
 Heavy stains will be hard to remove, even with a power washer.

-Floor paint is a very thin coating that might work well in a basement or another concrete space in the house, but is it not a good idea to coat your floor with standard garage paint?
-The moment you drive on it, hot tires will lift it right up, and Even smaller cracks will show through.
+Floor paint is a very thin coating that might work well in a basement or another concrete space in the house, but is it, not a good idea to coat your floor with standard garage paint?
+When you drive on it, hot tires will lift it right up, and even more minor cracks will show through.
 The surface will quickly begin to delaminate, and all the time you spend painting will be wasted.
 Be leary of products advertised as ‘epoxy paint’ or one-part epoxy as it is not much of a step up.
 Don’t waste your time and money on a cheap paint job.
-Coat your concrete floors once, follow the manufacturer’s instructions and give your floor the proper extra protection it deserves.
+Coat your concrete floors once, follow the manufacturer’s instructions, and give your floor the proper extra protection it deserves.